 For an online migration operation, the migration server takes

 keyring_operations on the

 running server.
-However, if the migration server exits
+If the migration server exits abnormally (for

-have been re-enabled on the running server, leaving it unable
+re-enabled on the running server, leaving it unable to perform

-to perform keyring operations.
-In this case, it may be
+keyring operations.
+In this case, it may be necessary to

 After a successful online key migration operation, the running server might need to be restarted: